ejmahler/rocketarb/README.md

   costs down
 - use `flashLoan` when the premium is larger to ensure an optimal swap
-- use `self` if you have the funds and want to do something special like keep the minted rEth for yourself.
+- use `self` if you have the funds and want to do something special like keep the minted rETH for yourself.

 # Additional funding notes
 - You can control the gas limits with the various `--X-gas-limit`